 How do you know this tick isn't an insect?
 The easiest thing to notice is that insects have 3 pairs of legs (6 of them) while this tick has 4 pairs (8 legs).
 Also, insects have 3 body regions (head, thorax and abdomen) while this tick appears to just have a head and a body.
 This tick is a good arthropod, but it never could be confused for an insect.
-Both ticks and insects are members of the phylum Arthropoda, but ticks are members of the class Arachnida, while insects belong to the class Insecta.
+Both ticks and insects are members of the phylum Arthropoda, but ticks, along with spiders, are members of the class Arachnida, while insects belong to the class Insecta.

 The word "successful" needs to be defined, for many humans would consider mammals to be earth's most successful group of animals, since humans are mammals, and humans are obviously Earth's "top dogs."
 However, the human standard for "success" isn't necessarily the only one.
 From a biological perspective, animal groups are "successful" if...